Beijing–Zhangjiakou Expressway: Route description

-Basic Route: Badaling Expressway - Donghuayuan - Huailai - Xiahuayuan - Zhangjiakou

-Currentlly, the entire expressway is complete and open to traffic.
+The basic route begins at Badaling Expressway; goes through Donghuayuan, Huailai, and Xiahuayuan; and terminates at Zhangjiakou.

 History

 The expressway was created in segments, starting in Hebei.
-The difficult part was how to get it across the Guanting Reservoir.
-Previously, traffic was supposed to make a detour, so as not to create a bridge across the reservoir.
-However, in the end, a bridge across the Guanting Reservoir was built and the expressway's total distance was thus shortened.
+The challenge was how to cross the Guanting Reservoir.
+Initial plans avoided bridges and instead routed traffic around the reservoir.
+In the end, a bridge across the Guanting Reservoir was built, shortening the expressway's total distance.

-The Jingzhang Expressway's final segment—that linking it to the Badaling Expressway—was completed in November 2002.
+The Jingzhang Expressway's final segment—linking it to the Badaling Expressway—was completed in November 2002.
 As of that moment, traffic could flow directly from Beijing through to Zhangjiakou in the form of a direct expressway.
-(Previously, traffic entered the expressway bound for Zhangjiakou only at the Tumu toll gate (now disused), 97 km from Beijing.)
+Previously, traffic entered the expressway bound for Zhangjiakou only at the Tumu toll gate (later disused), 97 km from Beijing.

-Mega Traffic Jam of October 2004

-In October 2002 trucks carrying excessive loads, caused the initial traffic jam that broke down the entire expressway.
-These trucks were over capacity in their loads mainly supplying coal, due to the winter months approaching.
-Yet with their trucks at overcapacity, it was one of the main causes for the traffic jam that lasted 56+ hours.